Tidal disruption event rates across cosmic time: forecasts for LSST, Roman, and JWST and their constraints on the

 As a validation of our COSMOS-Web rate predictions, we look to an actual search for TDEs in COSMOS-Web.
 We previously performed a search for any $z\geq 3.5$ TDEs serendipitously detected in the COSMOS-Web survey \citep{Karmen2025}.
 That work showed that TDEs in this specific redshift range will not have detected host galaxies in COSMOS-Web.
 We therefore searched for point sources that resemble the ultraviolet early-time flare of a TDE.
-We identified one source that perfectly fits the SED of a high-redshift, hot thermal source and upon comparing it to archival COSMOS field imaging we confirmed it is indeed a transient.
+We identified one source that perfectly fits the SED of a high-redshift, hot thermal source and upon comparison with archival COSMOS field imaging, confirmed it is indeed a transient.
 It has no obvious host galaxy, and find that it is well-fitted by both a $z>4$ TDE, or a $z\sim3$ superluminous supernova.

 We have since attained follow-up observations thanks to Director's Discretionary Time on JWST granted by STScI (DDT: 9356, PI: M. Karmen).
 These observations will be described in further detail in upcoming work (Karmen et al., in preparation).
 The observations consist of $7.2$~hours of NIRSpec PRISM spectroscopy, $\sim1$ observer-frame year after the initial detection.
 The COSMOS-3D \citep{Kakiichi2024} survey also performed NIRSpec grism spectroscopy with concurrent photometry of the source soon after our observations, adding another data point to the light curve.
-From these observations, we conclude the TDE candidate is in fact a lower-redshift supernova with an exceptionally high host galaxy separation.
+From these observations, we conclude that the TDE candidate is in fact a lower-redshift supernova with an exceptionally large host-galaxy separation.
 We will provide further details on this conclusion in future work by Karmen et al. in preparation.

 Given the rates of TDEs in the COSMOS-Web footprint that we calculate in this work, it is reasonable that a $z\geq3.5$ TDE was not found in a search of COSMOS-Web.
 Even the most optimistic models predict a median redshift of $z=1.2$ for any TDEs serendipitously discovered in a single epoch.
-However, we emphasize that the potential of JWST for discovering high-redshift TDEs scales rapidly with number of epochs, and repeated observations of deep galaxy fields would inevitably discover the most distant TDEs.
+However, we emphasize that the potential of JWST for discovering high-redshift TDEs scales rapidly with number of epochs, and repeated observations of deep galaxy fields would inevitably lead to the discovery of the most distant TDEs.